Paolo97Gll/Raytracer.jl/docs/src/index.md

 There are two main steps in the image generation.
 We offer high-level API and a CLI tool for these steps (see below).

 - The _generation of an HDR (high dynamic range) image_ in the [PFM format](http://www.pauldebevec.com/Research/HDR/PFM/).
-In this step, the scene is loaded along with the informations about the observer (position, orientation, type of the camera, ...) and the choosen renderer.
-Then the image is rendered using the choosen algorithm.
+In this step, the scene is loaded along with the informations about the observer (position, orientation, type of the camera, ...) and the chosen renderer.
+Then the image is rendered using the chosen algorithm.

 - The _conversion of this image to an LDR (low dynamic range) image_, such as jpg or png, using a [tone mapping](https://en.wikipedia.org/wiki/Tone_mapping) process.